bgorai005/CNN/part_b/readme.md

 Includes options for data augmentation, batch size, and validation split

-model_train_val()
+### model_train_val()
 Trains the model using:

-Loss: CrossEntropyLoss
+-Loss: CrossEntropyLoss

-Optimizer: Adam
+-Optimizer: Adam

-Customizable number of epochs and learning rate
+-Customizable number of epochs and learning rate

-📊 Experiment Logging with W&B
+## Experiment Logging with W&B
 Used Weights & Biases (wandb) for:

-Tracking metrics
+-Tracking metrics

-Logging training/validation accuracy
+-Logging training/validation accuracy

-Comparing model performances across fine-tuning strategies
+-Comparing model performances across fine-tuning strategies

-🧪 Evaluation
+## Evaluation
-test_evaluation_model()
+### test_evaluation_model()
-Evaluates best model from training phase
+-Evaluates best model from training phase

-Returns test accuracy and class-wise performance
+-Returns test accuracy and class-wise performance

-img_plot()
+### img_plot()
-Visualizes 30 predictions in a 10×3 grid
+-Visualizes 30 predictions in a 10×3 grid

-Displays both actual and predicted labels
+-Displays both actual and predicted labels

-📈 Results & Insights
+## Results & Insights

 Strategy	Validation Accuracy	Observations
-Freeze all layers except the last layer	74.65%	Very efficient and accurate; fastest training Freeze 80% layers and train remaining 20%	73.75%	Balanced trade-off; slightly slower but performs well Unfreeze all layers	~72% (varied)	More expensive to train; no significant gain in performance Freeze last FC layer only (train conv blocks)	Lower	Not effective; classifier not adapted to new classes 📦 Dependencies
+Freeze all layers except the last layer	74.65%	Very efficient and accurate; fastest training Freeze 80% layers and train remaining 20%	73.75%	Balanced trade-off; slightly slower but performs well Unfreeze all layers	~72% (varied)	More expensive to train; no significant gain in performance Freeze last FC layer only (train conv blocks)	Lower	Not effective; classifier not adapted to new classes
+## Dependencies
 Python 3.7+

 torch, torchvision